 Agroforestry is the intentional combination of agriculture and forestry to create productive and sustainable land use practices.
 These practices take advantage of the interactive benefits from growing trees and shrubs together with crops and/or livestock.
-Agroforestry has its roots in tropical food production systems.
-In regions with more temperate climates, agroforestry is separated into five distinct but related practices.
-The five practices are windbreaks, riparian forest buffers, alley cropping, silvopasture and forest farming.
+Agroforestry has its roots in Indigenous food production systems around the world.
+In regions with more temperate climates, agroforestry is separated into six distinct but related practices.
+The six practices are windbreaks, riparian forest buffers, alley cropping, silvopasture, forest farming, and urban agroforestry.

 To learn more about each agroforestry practice, click on the section title (ie: Windbreaks)